 Update: November 26, 2012

 I ended the article three years ago with the statement that you have to play a lot of pedals for find your sweet spot.
 Three years later, that statement remains true.
 You see, in a recent article where I asked if new overdrives are relevant with so many on the market, there are some pedals that work with certain rig configurations, and some that just do not.
 There are also some rig configurations that work great on stage that sound absolutely horrible in the studio.
 I’ve been in the studio for the last few weeks (grabbing studio time where I can), and when we worked on a song where I needed some high-gain sounds, my rig just did not work!
 I was using my trusty DV Mark Little 40 clean, with my Timmy and the Little Brute Drive for distortion.
 Sounded like crap when recorded.
 I ended up bringing in my VHT Special 6, cranking it up all the way, and slamming it with a booster!
-Worked like a charm, with all the high-end character that I wanted out of that tone.
+Worked like a charm, with all the high-gain character that I wanted out of that tone.
 So I learned a valuable lesson there.

 Great explaination!!!